laurabenestan/Moran-Eigenvector-Maps-MEMs/README.md

 ```

 ## 4. Create a ggmap for each MEMs

-Start by performing a map on the MEM 1 and MEM4.
+Create a map showing only the MEM 1 and MEM4 (that were found to be teh most significant spatial factors in our case).
 ```{r}
 pdf("MEM1_4_fas.pdf", width=5, height=5)
 x_title="Longitude"